William Cheung (scientist)

 William Cheung is a marine biologist, well known for his research on the impacts of climate change on marine ecosystems and fisheries.
 He currently works as director of science of the Nereus Program and is also an associate professor at the University of British Columbia, as well as Leader at the UBC Changing Ocean Research Unit.

 He has published over 150 peer-reviewed publications, including papers in leading international journals.

 Background

-Cheung obtained his Bachelor of Sciences in Biology and his Masters from the University of Hong Kong.
+Cheung obtained his Bachelor of Sciences in Biology and his master's from the University of Hong Kong.
 After working at WWF Hong Kong for two years, he finished a PhD in Resource Management and Environmental Studies at UBC.
 From 2009 to 2011, he worked as a lecturer in Marine Ecosystem Services at the School of Environmental Sciences, University of East Anglia.